 Now, let's talk about the dynamic duo of ketosis and alcohol.
 Does alcohol ruin your keto?
 Not entirely, but it can slow down your progress.
 When you enjoy a glass of wine or any alcoholic drink, your liver shifts gears to process the alcohol first, pausing its fat-burning duties temporarily.
 The result?
 Your body puts fat burning on hold until the alcohol is dealt with.
 But fear not; a glass of wine won't completely kick you out of ketosis; just delay it a bit.

-Can you drink wine on keto?
+Can you drink alcohol on keto?

 How to choose keto-friendly wines?